 What is The Workshop?

-With a diverse menu of options, including breakfast sandwiches, bakery items, grain bowls and paninis, The Workshop will appeal to various campus diners.
-The operation will also be a Proudly Serving Starbucks location, offering favorites like brewed coffee, cold brew, lattes, Refreshers and tea.
+With a diverse menu of options, including breakfast sandwiches, bakery items, grain bowls and paninis, The Workshop appeals to various campus diners.
+The operation is also a Proudly Serving Starbucks location, offering favorites like brewed coffee, cold brew, lattes, Refreshers and tea.